mcclaskey/batch_niistats/README.md

 ```
 where V is an integer that indicates the volume number using 1-based indexing, e.g. `path\to\my.nii,1` for the first volume of my.nii.

 Support for SPM syntax is intended to facilitate copying to and from SPM but is otherwise not recommended.
-If you define filenames in this way, omit single quotations at the start and end of each string that are sometimes retained during SPM copy/paste. `batch_niistats` will not strip single quotations from file paths because they could theoretically be part of the file name.
+If you define filenames in this way, omit single quotations at the start and end of each string that are sometimes retained during SPM copy/paste. `batch_niistats` does not strip single quotations from file paths because they could be valid characters in some filenames.

 If volumes are specified using both SPM syntax and using a `volume_0basedindex` column, the information in the `volume_0basedindex` column will be preferentially used.
 If no information is provided, the first volume of each image will be read.